This post contains affiliate links. As an Amazon Associate I earn from qualifying purchases.

 ✘ NOT permitted for use on planes

-Several years ago the kind folks at Safe Ride 4 Kids sent us a Ride Safer Delight travel vest to review, and it hasn’t left our travel kit since.
-The Ride Safer travel vest (“Delight” has been dropped with the latest Ride Safer travel vest Gen 5 release) is completely different than the travel car seats above.
+Several years ago the kind folks at Safe Ride 4 Kids sent us a Ride Safer travel vest to review, and it hasn’t left our travel kit since.
+The Ride Safer travel vest is completely different than the other travel car seats and booster seats on the market.

 You could say that the Ride Safer travel vest is sort of in between a booster seat and a traditional forward-facing car seat.
-It relies on the car’s seat belt to handle most of the restraint, but also has an optional-but-please-use-it-always top tether that minimizes head movement in an accident and keeps your child in the correct position even if they fall asleep (or drop a toy).
-It’s the best travel booster seat for toddlers who aren’t ready for “normal” portable booster seats yet.
-While we won’t put our youngest child in a booster seat yet since she’s a car sleeper – especially when jet-lagged – we’re comfortable with her riding in the Ride Safer vest.
+It relies on the car’s seat belt to handle most of the restraint, but also has an optional top tether that minimizes head movement in an accident and keeps your child in the correct position even if they fall asleep (or drop a toy).
+While our youngest child wasn’t ready for a booster seat yet at 6 since she was a car sleeper – especially when jet-lagged – we were comfortable with her riding in the Ride Safer vest.

 So comfortable, in fact, that we brought our Ride Safer vest on our year-long trip around the world!
 It’s seen action on six continents and served us well the whole time.
 Once we practiced a few times, we got very fast at putting her in the vest and getting her secured in the car.
-The biggest change from the Ride Safer Delight to the Gen 5 is an easier buckle in the front, so that should help many parents.
+The newer version features an easier buckle in the front and more adjustability, so that should help many parents.

 The Ride Safer Gen 5 is rated for kids beginning at 3 years old and 30lbs, but honestly we felt that the fit was better starting at 3.5 or even 4 years old and other parents agree with us.
 Fortunately size small should last most kids until 6 or even 7 thanks to the adjustable shoulder strap length.
 It also comes in large and XL sizes to accommodate kids who are older or bigger but still not quite mature enough for a booster seat.
-Because there’s no side impact protection, it’s a good idea to put your Ride Safer in the middle seat if it has a top tether available.
+Because there’s no side impact protection, it’s a good idea to put your Ride Safer in the middle seat.

 For families going on extended journeys like ours who just can’t take a traditional car seat or those heading somewhere like NYC or Paris, where they’ll mostly rely on public transportation but need an occasional taxi ride, the Ride Safer travel vest is a fantastic option.